Bicentennial Capitol Mall State Park: Walkways

-A long tree-lined linear lawn stretches between the amphitheater and the Court of 3 Stars, and features four main walking paths and several memorials.
-The two inner walkways make up the Path of Volunteers, which alludes to Tennessee's nickname as "The Volunteer State".
+The park's two inner walkways make up the Path of Volunteers, which alludes to Tennessee's nickname as "The Volunteer State".
 Each pathway is 1,400 ft long, and was built with 17,000 pavers inscribed with the names of individuals and organizations who provided donations to the park's construction.
-The south end of the Pathway of Volunteers contains both of the Governor's Time Capsules, which were buried during the park's groundbreaking and opening, respectively.
-They will be opened on June 27, 2094, and on Tennessee's tricentennial, June 1, 2096, respectively.

 The eastern outer path is the Walkway of Counties, which represents the state's geography from east to west.
-Throughout the walkway are time capsules from each county, arranged from north to south by Grand Division, which will be opened on the state's tricentennial on June 1, 2096.
-The lids of each capsule contain brief descriptions of their respective county.
 The planters next to the walkway highlight the state's diverse topographical landforms, and feature flora from across the state's respective regions.
 Accompanying these are granite obelisks which provide descriptions of the state's nine physiographic regions.
 An obelisk detailing the history of the Tennessee State Capitol is also located along here.

 The western outer path is the Pathway of History, containing a 1400 ft series of walls, which chronicle major events in the state's history with short inscriptions.
 This pathway is actually divided into two main sections: a shorter section which provides a brief overview of the state's prehistory and precolonial history, beginning one billion years ago, and a shorter one which provides a more detailed history of the state from 1766 to 1996.
 A break in the wall symbolizes the division amongst the state's residents during the American Civil War.
 Each decade, from 1766 to 1996, is represented by a large granite pylon; these are also provided for the precolonial section, which read "One Billion Years Ago", "240 Million Years Ago", "10,000 BC", and "1600 AD", respectively.

+Maps

+On the southern end of the park is the Tennessee Map Plaza, a 200 ft wide granite map of the state highlighting its cities, counties, rivers, major highways, and railroads.
+Eight smaller granite maps arranged below it illustrate the state's topography, geology, original inhabitants, musical heritage, and recreational opportunities.

+Time capsules

+The south end of the Pathway of Volunteers contains both of the Governor's Time Capsules, which were buried during the park's groundbreaking and opening, respectively.
+They will be opened on June 27, 2094, and on Tennessee's tricentennial, June 1, 2096, respectively.
+The lids of each capsule contain brief descriptions of their respective county.

+Along the Walkway of Counties are time capsules from each county, arranged from north to south by Grand Division, which will be opened on the state's tricentennial on June 1, 2096.